motilinbal/OCR/README.md

 3. **Set up your environment:**
    - Copy `.env.example` to `.env` and fill in your details, or create `.env` as shown below.

+> **Note:** The Mistral free tier may allow you to experiment with OCR (mistral-ocr-latest) at no cost, but **billing activation is required for all API usage**.
+To check if OCR is available in your free tier, visit the [Usage & Limits page](https://console.mistral.ai/usage) in your Mistral console.

 ---

 ## 🛠️ Configuration